cockroachdb/docs/v22.2/cost-based-optimizer.md

 ## Control whether the optimizer uses an index

 You can specify whether an [index is visible](alter-index.html#set-an-index-to-be-not-visible) to the cost-based optimizer.
 If not visible, the index won't be used in queries unless specifically selected with an [index hint](indexes.html#selection).
-This allows you to create an index and check for corruption without affecting production queries.
+This allows you to create an index and check for query plan changes without affecting production queries.
 For an example, see [Set an index to be not visible](alter-index.html#set-an-index-to-be-not-visible).

 You can instruct the optimizer to use indexes marked as `NOT VISIBLE` with the [`optimizer_use_not_visible_indexes` session variable](set-vars.html#optimizer-use-not-visible-indexes).
 By default, the variable is set to `off`.